Skip to main content

 Why is an ISNI important?

 The ISNI is how your public personas can be uniquely identified.
-An ISNI can help identify you and track the uses of your musical work or sound recording, so that you get and paid.
+An ISNI can help identify you and track the uses of your musical work or sound recording, so that you get To be publicly acknowledged for a contribution to the creation of a musical work, a live performance, or sound recording, for example, listing a songwriter's or performer's name. and paid.

 Image credit: Martin Fabricius Rasmussen